iamkirankumaryadav/Library/Python/Pandas.md

 ### `DataFrame`: 2 Dimensional Array

 - Data is aligned in tabular form with `rows` and `columns`
+- `DataFrame` is a sequence of `Series` that shares the same index.

 ```python
 # Empty DataFrame: